UCLA-BSA/UCLA-BSA.github.io/content/authors/ami-sheth/_index.md

 interests:
 title: Ami Sheth
 organizations:
-- name: Co-Chair of Master's Student Affairs
+- name:
   url: ""
-role:
+role: Master's Student Affairs
 social:
 superuser: true
 user_groups:
-- Co-Chairs of Master's Student Affairs
+- Student Affairs
 ---

 Hi!
 I’m Ami Sheth, a second-year M.S student in the Biostat department.
 This is my first year on BSA and I am one of the Master’s Student Affairs Chair.
 I joined BSA to strengthen communication amongst Biostat students and faculty and improve within student relationships.
 I am excited to create plenty of opportunities for Masters and PhD students to interact in this upcoming year!